devblack/http/README.md

 ### Streaming response

-All of the above examples assume you want to store the whole response body in memory.
+All the above examples assume you want to store the whole response body in memory.
 This is easy to get started and works reasonably well for smaller responses.

 However, there are several situations where it's usually a better idea to use a